-What did Sara Black learn on her road to recovery?
+After her unfortunate bike crash, what did Sara Black learn on her road to recovery?

-Text by and photos courtesy of Sara Black
+Photos courtesy of Sara Black

 Just six weeks after I fractured my hip in a nasty bike crash, I can finally say I’m healed.
-It’s been a rollercoaster of hills and valleys, many little and big struggles, mental demons that had to be slayed, with laughter, hugs, and tears, but in the end when I do the math, I can honestly say I am grateful for every second of this experience.
+It’s been a roller coaster of hills and valleys, many little and big struggles, mental demons that had to be slayed, with laughter, hugs, and tears, but in the end when I do the math, I can honestly say I am grateful for every second of this experience.

 After six weeks of rehab and building myself back up physically, mentally, emotionally, and spiritually, I was finally ready to get back on the bike.
 It was a whirlwind of emotions.
 I didn’t know if I wanted to be excited or scared.
 I asked my good friend Bubbles Paraiso, who I train with, to come and hold my hand on my first ride.
 First time out I decided I wanted to ride in cross trainers first before cleats to get a feel of the bike.
 Then when I felt comfortable enough, I put on my cleats and everything was fine.
 So many exercises in caution.
 Seems silly but I may have to sit with this fear for a little bit until I can transform it into courage.

 The moment I got on the bike though I remembered exactly why I love to do this sport in the first place: the wind in my hair, that gliding exhilaration of my spirit that is free.
 This is the stuff I live for, so I’m getting right back on the horse.
 I signed up for a sprint in November.
-It may be a really short distance but at the fitness level I am in now, it feels like I’m preparing for a 70.3.
+It may be a really short distance but at the fitness level I am in now, it feels like I’m preparing for an Ironman 70.3.

 If you think you are sick then you will be sick, if you think that you are well then you will be well.
 Your thoughts are powerful.
 Choose wisely.